Dominique Leone: As a music critic

 Leone began writing music reviews for Pitchfork Media in 2001, and was a regular contributor until 2007.
 He has also written for Paste Magazine, All-Music Guide and Trouser Press.

 As a music critic, Leone was known for championing modern experimental and fringe artists, as well as older electronic music, progressive rock, and psychedelia.
 For Pitchfork, Leone penned early reviews of Animal Collective, Devendra Banhart, as well as several for influential Japanese band the Boredoms.
 He also wrote frequently cited reviews of Can, Igor Wakhévitch, The Beach Boys, and for Trouser Press, a lengthy overview of France's Magma.

 In 2007, Leone authored a monthly column for Pitchfork entitled "Out Music".
-He presented his paper "What You Hear is Never What They Heard, and What You Get is Never What They Had" at the 2007 Experience Music Project and Science Fiction Museum and Hall of Fame Pop Conference in Seattle, Washington.
+He presented his paper "What You Hear is Never What They Heard, and What You Get is Never What They Had" at the 2007 Pop Conference at the Experience Music Project and Science Fiction Museum and Hall of Fame in Seattle, Washington.